binbinbinv/ProtSol/README.md

 git clone https://github.com/binbinbinv/ProtSol.git
 ```

-and then install the environment through the code below, but make sure you have installed the conda or miniconda on your servicer:
+①and then install the environment through the code below, but make sure you have installed the conda or miniconda on your servicer:

 ```shell
 cd ProtSol/
 conda env create -f environment.yml
 ```

-If you encounter errors while installing the conda environment using the environment.yml file, please follow the instructions below and run each command one by one to install the ProtSol conda environment：
+②If you encounter errors while installing the conda environment using the environment.yml file, please follow the instructions below and run each command one by one to install the ProtSol conda environment：

 ```shell
 conda create -n ProtSol python=3.8